 "Qualified publicly traded partnership income" within the meaning of Section 199A(e)(5) of the Code is eligible for a 20% deduction by non-corporate taxpayers.
 Qualified publicly traded partnership income is generally income of a "publicly traded partnership" that is not treated as a corporation for U.S. federal income tax purposes that is effectively connected with such entity's trade or business, but does not include certain investment income.
 A "publicly traded partnership" for purposes of this deduction is not necessarily the same as a "qualified publicly traded partnership," as defined above.
 This deduction, if allowed in full, equates to a maximum effective tax rate of 29.6% (37% top rate applied to income after 20% deduction).
 The Code does not contain a provision permitting a RIC, such as the Fund, to pass the special character of this income through to its shareholders.
 Currently, direct investors in entities that generate "qualified publicly traded partnership income" will enjoy the lower rate, but investors in RICs that invest in such entities will not.
-It is uncertain whether future technical corrections or administrative guidance will address this issue to enable the Fund to pass through the special character of "qualified publicly traded partnership income" to shareholders.
+However, unless later extended or made permanent, this 20% deduction will no longer be available for taxable years beginning after December 31, 2025.